Saturday, February 26, 2011

 Egypt

-Without trivializing what the people of Egypt have accomplished, Indiana Illustrators offers an entry on Egypt.
+Without trivializing what the people of Egypt have accomplished, Indiana Illustrators offers an entry on Egypt, with images by Indiana artists.

 An advertisement for Caterpillar Tractors by Junius S. Cravens (1883-1936).